BF-BackEnd-class-2025/java-week-6/info/postgresql.md

 ('Clara', 23, 'clara@example.com');
 ```

-✅ Efficient way to add multiple records at once.
+✅ Efficiently inserts multiple rows in one query.

 ---

 ## 🔍 4.
 Reading Data (SELECT)

-### 🧠 Select All Rows
+### 📚 Select All Columns

 ```sql
 SELECT * FROM students;
 ```

-✅ Retrieves all rows and columns from the table.
+✅ Retrieves all records from the `students` table.

 ---